Cray-HPE/docs-csm/upgrade/1.5.1/index.md

    * Updated IMS to allow for remote node builds
    * Support for Paradise hardware
    * Fixed an issue where hms-discovery would put default creds into vault disabling non default credentials
-   * Fixed an issue where crap-ipxe generated scripts would cause boot errors
+   * Fixed an issue where cray-ipxe generated scripts would cause boot errors
    * Fixed an issue where BOS v2 would send large queries to CFS resulting 503 and 431 responses
    * Fixed an issue where PCS was adding invalid components to power operations
    * Fixed an issue where IUF would encounter a race condition and stall on transitioning to new stages